Suvink/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-ballerina-service.md

-# Develop a Ballerina service
+# Develop a Ballerina Service

 Choreo allows you to develop and deploy applications using your preferred programming language.
 This guide demonstrates how to deploy a service component that exposes a REST API using the [Ballerina language](https://ballerina.io/).
 No prior knowledge of Ballerina is required to follow this guide.